 I grew up in Central Pennsylvania and attended Penn State.
 After college, I started a family and I was a single parent to my daughter, Jasmine, for 20 years.
-I later moved to Dallas, TX, which is where I currently reside.
-I married my wonderful husband, Laurence, in 2012 and became step-mother to Jordan and Elli.
+I later lived in Dallas, TX, and most recently moved to Napa, CA. I married my wonderful husband, Laurence, in 2012 and became step-mother to Jordan and Elli.
 I have worked most of my career in human resources.
 When I hit the big 4-0, I realized that I wasn’t getting any younger and it was time to get fit.
 I started running and practicing yoga more regularly and loved it so much that I became a running coach and yoga teacher.
 Helping people is central to who I am, which has driven me in my career choices.
 My concern about human and animal rights and the environment, led me to make a lot of the choices that I do around food.

 How I Got Here

 I grew up eating the Standard American Diet (SAD).
 Dinner included meat, a starch (rice/potato) and a vegetable.
 As a teen, I started to explore a vegetarian diet, but like most teens, I ate a lot of junk food.
 I now follow a vegan diet.
 Change in diet happens in stages, not in the drastic ways that most popular diets promote.

 There was a period in my life when food was the enemy.
 I was anxiety-ridden, scale-obsessed, self-doubting, calorie-counting and a compulsive exerciser.
 Growing up, it never occurred to me that what I ate affected how I felt.
 Over time I came to realize the simple but profound power my relationship with food played in my life.
 I recognize the challenges that people face when trying to do something good for themselves while fighting cravings and breaking old habits.
 Like many women, I have struggled with my self-image and have been challenged by eating disorders.
 I have tried many popular diets and even used Fen Phen (!) in the mid-90s.